ajtrasatti/Marta_Trip_Chaining/README.md

   - **route.py** - builds route of megastops and contains methods to get information about the route
   - **stop.py** - contains different types to allow for different stops with different properties to be created
   - **stop_ball_tree.py** - provides stop friendly interface with sklearn R-Tree to find nearest neighbors
+  - **network.py** - object that provides a central storage location for all of the routes and a easy interface to get information from  each of the routes

 - *apc*
   - **apc.py** - Loads the automated personel counter data and process it to create a input data set
   - **bus_search.py** - implements a binary search to determine when a given passenger entered a bus